 Next, we have the Stormr Typhoon, featuring a unisex design and multiple features you will love.
 These gloves are built for water thanks to their water-resistant surface that allows water to bead right off.
 They also extend beyond the wrists to help avoid getting water through the adjustable collar.

 The material used for these gloves is a 3MM neoprene with Storm’s Neoprene core technology that uses a micro-fleece lining for comfort and warmth.
-The material used for the fingers and palm are extra tough too.
+The material used for the fingers and palm is extra tough too.

 High stress points like the thumb tip and index finger also have a Kevlar finishing that helps avoid rips, tears, and snags.
 The non-porous, abrasion-resistant material used for these gloves also offer a strong grip.
 This pair is available in sizes extra small to XX large.

 The Ninja Ice Fishing Glove from Memphis glove is a double-layered glove with a fully-dipped Hydropellent Technology (HPT) coating for the optimum water protection.
 This HPT coating creates a durable, flexible, soft, and spongy coating that repels liquids.

 These gloves repel not just water but all liquids while still providing a strong grip in both wet and dry conditions.
 Air capsules also provide a nice vibration absorption feature for extra comfort.

 A 15-gauge nylon exterior shell and the 7-gauge brushed acrylic lining help provide warmth during cold days.
 The gloves also remain flexible and soft in temperatures as low as -58℉ or -50℃ .